-- Registrations for courses by UAS, tuition and fees will be refunded in full. - 2.
+- 1. If the courses registered for are cancelled by UAS, tuition and fees will be refunded in full. - 2.
 The date of the drop transaction determines eligibility for a refund. - 3.
 If registration is cancelled as a result of disciplinary action, students forfeit all rights to a refund of any portion of tuition and fees. - 4.
 Vocational/technical course fees are subject to this refund schedule. - 5.
 In case the operations of UAS are adversely affected by war, riot, natural act, action of civil authority, strike or other emergency or condition, the University reserves the right to take action to curtail part of all of its operations, including action to cancel classes and action to discontinue services.
 In any case in which a significant curtailment is judged proper by UAS, the University's liability is limited to (at most) a refund of tuition and fees paid. - 6.
 Housing refunds: See Student Services section in this catalog or contact Student Activities.